adinaclaudia/k8s-workshop/helm/helm.md

 ### Installing helm

 ```
+# Make sure you have Helm 2.9.1
 $ brew install kubernetes-helm

+# If RBAC is enabled (on EKS it is by default)
+$ kubectl create serviceaccount tiller --namespace kube-system

 $ helm init # will also installer Tiller in the cluster so make sure you are using the right cluster